Instant Download, NO Registration Required!

 A dehydrator shrinks the foods when drying them.
 The freeze dryer retains them at close to the normal size.
 So dehydration is a more compact storage method, freeze drying is just lighter in weight but does not save space.

 A freeze dryer is a complicated piece of equipment.
-A small one is about the size of a washing machine (Ok, so they have smaller models now, but not a lot smaller, and they all have an external pump that is pretty good sized that you have to have room for also), but the drying chamber is about the size of your average small dehydrator (it can process 5-15 lbs of food, depending on the size of the unit).
+A small one is about the size of a washing machine (Ok, so they have smaller models now, but not a lot smaller, and they all have an external pump that is pretty good sized that you have to have room for also), but the drying chamber is about the size of your average small dehydrator (it can process 5-15 lbs of food, depending on the size of the unit, according to the manufacturer).
 It takes a LOT of space for the amount of food you get out of it.
 It is more complicated to use, and FAR more costly.
 They are finally down to around $1500 for those small ones (thousands more for bigger ones), they may or may not come down more, because they are simply a complex piece of equipment.

 A dehydrator requires no maintenance, and very little in the way of troubleshooting.
 They are simple to operate, simple to clean up, simple to figure out how to adjust.
 You generally have an on-off switch.
 Some have timers, some have heat settings.
 That is as complicated as it gets.